Rolesville COVID-19 Update

 - Food Security.
 The Town is supporting the community's Food Security programs to assist local citizens in need.
 Some of our neighbors are struggling during this extraordinary time of hardship.
 There are several opportunities for all of us to come together and support one another.

 Wake County Public Health (WCPH) is partnering with local healthcare providers to provide vaccinations against COVID-19.
-Each healthcare partner is making their own decisions about how and when they begin vaccinating eligible patients (following NC DHHS Guidelines).
+Each healthcare partner is making their own decisions about how and when they vaccinate patients.
 Below are links to each respective partner's webpage about their vaccination processes:

 Community health and safety is a top priority for the Town of Rolesville.
 Town leadership is in close communication with Wake County and State officials and will follow their lead in minimizing the risk of spreading the virus.
 For the most up to date information on COVID-19 in Wake County, visit the Wake County COVID-19 webpage.
 You can also learn how Wake County uses data to make decisions.